Prepared to Handle Any Case Contact Attorney Adam Allen Arant to find out how he can help you.

 There are several local entities that can serve as resources for individuals accused of DUI in Fremont, CA. Here are a few:

-Alameda County Superior Court: The Alameda County Superior Court is where DUI cases are heard in Fremont.
+Alameda County Superior Court: The Alameda County Superior Court is where DUI cases are generally heard for Fremont-area arrests.
 If you have been charged with DUI, you will need to appear in court.
 The court can provide you with information about your case and any legal options you may have.

 Fremont Alcohol and Drug Services (FADS): FADS provides education, counseling, and support for individuals who are struggling with alcohol and drug addiction.
 If you have been charged with DUI, FADS may be able to provide you with resources and support.